 Southeast Missouri State University is the only baccalaureate and graduate degree granting institution physically located in the 24 out-state counties of its service region.
 Thus, maintenance of its core programs as outlined in this budget request, and enhancement of those programs where possible, is essential for the economic development of this large, economically- and educationally-depressed region.

-In accordance with Missouri Department of Higher Education recommendations, the University is requesting funds for increases to FY 2013 Core budget to support the core mission items.
-Included are anticipated increases to health insurance benefits, increased cost of utilities purchases, and costs of education related to student enrollment increase.
+In accordance with Missouri Department of Higher Education recommendations, the University is requesting funds for increases to the FY 2012 Core budget to support the core mission items.
+Included are anticipated increases to employee benefits, increased cost of utilities purchases, costs for the expansion of our operations, and costs of education related to student enrollment increase.